Before the Coffee Gets Cold

-Summary
+The story originally began as a play in 2010, before being adapted into a novel in 2015.
+It was translated into English by Geoffrey Trousselot and published in Britain by Picador in September 2019.

+Plot summary

 In a narrow back alley in Tokyo lies a café called Funiculi Funicula.
-In the café, customers have the opportunity to travel back to a time of their choosing, as long as they follow a long list of rules.
-There is only one seat in the café that allows time travel; the seat is only available when the ghost that usually occupies it goes for a toilet break; once back in time, customers can't leave the seat; the only people in the past who can be met are people who have visited the café; whatever happens in the past, the present won't change; and, most importantly, the customer has to return to the present before their cup of coffee goes cold.
+In the café, customers have the opportunity to travel to a time of their choosing, as long as they follow a long list of rules.
+There is only one seat in the café that allows time travel; the seat is only available when the ghost that usually occupies it goes for a toilet break; once back in time, customers can't leave the seat; the only people in the past who can be met are people who have visited the café; whatever happens in the past, the present won't change; and, most importantly, the customer has to return to the present before their cup of coffee goes cold (around an hour).

-The novel follows the stories of the café staff, notably barista Kazu, and four different customers.
-The first, a businesswoman named Fumiko, tries to repair her relationship with her boyfriend after he left the country for a job in the United States.
-The second, a nurse named Kohtake, tries to find a letter her Alzheimer-stricken husband wrote.
-The third, a bar owner named Hirai, tries to talk to her sister whom she's been avoiding.
-The fourth, one of the café co-owners named Kei, tries to go to the future to talk to her unborn daughter.
+The novel follows the stories of the café staff, notably the barista Kazu, and four different customers.
+The first customer is a businesswoman named Fumiko who tries to repair her relationship with her boyfriend after he left the country for a job in the United States.
+The second customer, a nurse named Kohtake, tries to find a letter that her Alzheimer-stricken husband wrote.
+The third customer is a bar owner named Hirai, who tries to initiate a conversation with her sister whom she's been avoiding.
+The fourth customer is Kei, one of the café co-owners, who tries to go to the future to talk to her unborn daughter.
+Through the stories of its four characters, the author delivers a compelling message: the past cannot be altered, but the future remains open and full of possibilities.

-History

-The story originally began as a play, before being adapted into a novel in 2015.
-The novel was then translated into English by Geoffrey Trousselot.
-In 2017, a sequel was released: Before the Coffee Gets Cold: Tales from the Café, and a second sequel Before Your Memory Fades was released in 2022.